 Yadlamalka Energy comprises of co-located Vanadium Flow battery energy storage (2MW – 8MWh AC) and Solar Photovoltaic (PV) farm (6MWp DC), integrated behind a DC-coupled inverter.
 We want to commercialise breakthrough technology to help meet Australia and the world’s future energy needs.

 Our first project Spencer Energy is located near Bungama Sub-Station, Port Pirie, South Australia, an area with very favourable solar radiation.

 Spencer Energy Project will supply a combination of solar power and battery storage services to the grid.
 The vanadium flow battery will take advantage of the significant intraday price variation in South Australia to time shift power from midday to peak periods in the evenings and mornings.

 The Project will also participate in the Frequency Control Ancillary Services (FCAS) market which helps maintain stability of the electricity system.

-Through using breakthrough technology in the form of vanadium flow batteries, we can deliver strong, economic infrastructure benefit to South Australia and at the same time support a low carbon economy.
+Through using breakthrough technology in the form of vanadium flow batteries, Spencer Energy Project, can deliver strong, economic infrastructure benefit to South Australia and at the same time support a low carbon economy.